Workers making close to the California minimum wage got additional protection from wage garnishments under a change in the law effective in 2013.

 See an experienced bankruptcy lawyer.
 You want to know two things.

 A bankruptcy will stop a wage garnishment.
-You may be able to recover the money taken from your check from the creditor as a preference.
+And, you may be able to recover the money taken from your check from the creditor as a preference.

 If bankruptcy is an appropriate response, there is no point in paying the judgment creditor for another pay period.
 Pick up the phone and get some advice.